 Literary reading, this suggests, enables profitable contemplation of even the apparently negative or the ostensibly uncomfortable in human emotional experience.
 Within the consensus group, monitoring interviews as well as sessions, Rhiannon Corcoran, Professor of Psychology at the University of Liverpool, concluded thus, of the emotional impact involved in the close autobiographical relation to a text:

 Shared Reading marks the point at which emotions begin to reclaim their evolutionary value as useful.
 Originally fear, for example, would be useful as a warning, in its survival value as indicative of present external danger.
 In further human development, it may become objectless anxiety and counter-productive.
 But here in Shared Reading, emotions are restored to urgent messages of feeling that usefully tell of a now more internal fact, a psychological reality which, equally, should not be ignored, in the interests of well being at a higher evolved level of survival.

+What Literature Can Do, p.19

-Linguistic analysis
+b)Linguistic analysis

 Language analysis of the participant contributions, inflected by their reading, has been seen as CRILS’ uniquely innovative contribution.13 Transcripts of the video-recorded material analysed by the literary/psychology team, were also independently analysed by linguisticians, using three complementary approaches to the linguistic features of the groups.
 Extensive quantitative corpus analysis of some of the features in all of the transcripts identified the overall lexical and grammatical expressions that were statistically significant across speakers.
 Qualitative analysis of all the features in selected transcripts related the expressions identified via corpus analysis to their context (at what stages they were more frequent, for example), the functions they served, and how these functions related to the relationship between participants and text (for instance, involvement).
 Intensive conversation analysis identified how the texts being read helped to shape conversational contributions.

 Across the studies, the linguistic evidence proved essential in helping to corroborate the qualitative findings from the multi-disciplinary team.
-For example, in discussing the text, readers characteristically maintain the work’s original deixis for identification of person, time and space – pointing at he, she, I, here, now - rather than shifting signal to the perspective of the reading group.
-This linguistic trait indicates a strong degree of involvement between the participants in the group and the protagonists in the text.
+For example, in discussing the text, readers characteristically maintain the work’s original deixis – i.e. the pointing involved in he, she, I, here, now - for identification of person, time and space, rather than shifting to the perspective of the reading group.
+This linguistic pointing indicates a strong degree of involvement between the participants in the group and the protagonists in the text.
 As a result, the text is not detached from but transferred to the here-and-now of the reading group interaction.
 This relates also to the characteristic use of the present tense in discussion, so that even past life is not distant.
 This linguistic evidence strengthens the emergent finding of ‘live thinking’ as witnessed on the video-recordings.
 We further indicate here two key areas where language analysis is able to capture, often in very close relation to specific verbal triggers in the literature, something of large emotional import lodged within small transient moments - moments which without this research would go unrecorded because happening very fast, in unfinished or emergent form.
-The areas we designate as ‘creative inarticulacy’ and ‘mobility of mind’.
+These areas we designate as ‘creative inarticulacy’ and ‘mobility of mind’.

-Creative Inarticulacy: A much-repeated locution in the sessional transcripts, unconsciously adopted by participants of different social background and educational experience, is the phrase ‘it is as though’ or ‘it’s almost as if’ or ‘it is almost like’ or ‘I feel as though’.
+(b1) Creative Inarticulacy: A much-repeated locution in the sessional transcripts, unconsciously adopted by participants of different social background and educational experience, is the phrase ‘it is as though’ or ‘it’s almost as if’ or ‘it is almost like’ or ‘I feel as though’.
 It is commonly the prelude or bridge to a bold and interesting breakthrough in thought (as opposed to the tonal opinionatedness of, say, ‘I just/still think’).
 Here is one example, again, in relation to John Clare’s ‘I am’, its final stanza, now read in the context of a community mental health group: